LdesignMedia/moodle-block_mfavatar/README.md

 ## Moodle MFavatar Snapshot/Webcam tool for user profile picture

 Briefly, the Mfreak Plugin Avatar gives the user the possibility to take a snapshot with a live webcam.
 The user can then upload the picture and modify his profile picture at any time.
-Besides this, there is also the facility to customize texts within the plugin.
+Besides this, there is also the facility to auto generate Avatars.

 ## Author
 ![MFreak.nl](https://MFreak.nl/logo_small.png)